 - Architectural diagrams also break down complex systems and processes into layers.
 So rather than trying to comprehend everything at once, you can zoom in and focus on smaller sub-processes or systems.

 2. They improve communication and collaboration

 One of the main issues software engineers face is consistency.
-When you’re working on anything that involves multiple people, there’s always a risk of miscommunication and discrepancies between — for example — project teams and developers.
-It is important to standardize information, which is where an architectural diagram comes in handy.
+When you’re working on anything that involves multiple people, there’s always a risk of miscommunication and discrepancies between project teams and developers.
+It is crucial to standardize information, which is where an architectural diagram comes in handy.

-That said, it’s important to bear in mind architectural diagrams can be inconsistent too — which is why it’s crucial they’re standardized, accurate, and detailed.
-They communicate the application’s elements, relationships, and properties over time to a range of different stakeholders so they need to be consistent.
+That said, it’s essential to bear in mind architectural diagrams can be inconsistent too — which is why they must be standardized, accurate, and detailed.
+They communicate the application’s elements, relationships, and properties over time to a range of different stakeholders, so they need to be consistent.